-Made In's 6 piece starter set includes two 10-inch skillets (one stainless, one nonstick), a 2-quart sauce pan, and an 8-quart stock pot for about $390.
+Made In's 6 piece starter set includes two 10-inch skillets (one stainless, one nonstick), a 2-quart sauce pan, and an 8-quart stock pot (plus lids) for about $500.

-Misen's 5 piece starter set includes a 10-inch skillet, a 3-quart sauté pan, and their world-famous 3-quart sauciér for about $225.
+Misen's 5 piece starter set includes a 10-inch skillet, a 3-quart sauté pan, and their 3-quart sauciér (plus lids) for about $275.

-Both starter sets have some good pieces, but neither is perfect (at least for most cooks).
+Both starter sets have some good pieces, but neither is perfect.
 Note that neither one has a 12-inch skillet.

-Misen's 3-quart sauciér is an excellent piece you'll get a ton of use from.
-The 10-inch skillet and 3-quart sauté pan are close in both size and utility and we much prefer them to the nonstick pan in the Made In starter set.
+Misen's 3-quart sauciér is an excellent piece.
+The 10-inch skillet and 3-quart sauté pan are close in size and utility, but are a much better choice than the nonstick skillet in the Made In set.
 You'll get use out of all of these pieces--but if you wanted a stock pot or other larger sized pan (e.g., Dutch oven), you're going to have to buy it separately.

-If you're buying a cookware set, pay close attention to the sizes of the pieces.
+If you're buying a cookware set, pay attention to the sizes of the pieces.
 Most sets have smallish skillets and/or sauce pans, and Made In and Misen are no exceptions.
-A set can be a good way to start your cookware collection, but you will almost certainly want to add more pieces--so budget accordingly.
+A set can be a good way to start your cookware collection, but you will probably want to add more pieces--so budget accordingly.

 Sets Vs. Individual Pieces